-From July, we are offering a way for you to share ideas, experiences, and difficulties with your peers – other people involved in running a community building.
+You can also connect online with your peers – sharing ideas, experiences, and difficulties other people involved in running a community building.
 We have paid for a subscription to the Basecamp online discussion website so you can communicate directly with community hall trustees and staff across the Hampshire area.
 Just send us a quick email and we’ll invite you to join, completely free of charge.

 Action Hampshire organises regular training and briefing sessions for people involved in running community buildings.
 Details are here.